jkingportfolio/CI_PP1_TheCocktailBar/README.md

 ### Design Choices

-The website was designed with a simple monochromatic theme in mind.
+The website was designed with a simple monochrome theme in mind.
 This represents the simplicity of the website and the black and white transparency of the buisness to its customers.

 ### Colour